QNM444 - Quantitative Approaches To Decision Making

 Dates for evaluations are specified in the weekly schedule addendum to this outline.
 The evaluation process may include, but is not limited to, tests, exams, assignments or presentations.
 Any absences or missed submissions due to medical or other reasons must be supported by medical or other appropriate documentation within one (1) week of the due date.
 The faculty and program area must be notified immediately in the event of a missed evaluation.
 Upon acceptance of the documentation, the weighting of the missed deliverable will normally be applied to the final exam.

-Students must pass the final exam with a grade of 50% in order to pass the subject.
+Students must pass the final exam with a grade of 50% in order to pass the course.

 Grading is based on the following marking scheme:

-Please retain this subject outline document for future educational and/or employment use.
+Please retain this course outline document for future educational and/or employment use.